fraqioui/minishell/README.md

 ## Initializing

 Replace the environment variables into a linked list so you can delete or add to them later using export and unset builtins.
-In addition to display them using env or export (without arguments) builtins.
+In addition to displaying them using env or export (without arguments) builtins.
 ![](env.png)

 ## Parsing